-- Support all phase 2 liver enzymes, in particular methylation, glutathionation and sulfation to reduce estrogen dominance.
-Cruciferous vegetables are great as they induce both glucuronidation and glutathionation.
+- Support all phase 2 liver enzymes, in particular, methylation, glutathionylation and sulfation to reduce estrogen dominance.
+Cruciferous vegetables are great as they induce both glucuronidation and glutathionylation.
 For specific supplement support, speak to your practitioner.
 I also find liver function testing with each liver phase useful here.

 - A lot of gut work throughout the stomach, liver, gut lining, bowel to optimise digestion